 - 1. CURRENTLY ENROLLED STUDENTS - 2.
-FACULTY, STAFF AND BOARD MEMBER CHILDREN: Children of full time faculty and full time instructional staff.
-Full time instructional staff hired after the lottery date for the following school year will be given priority over Governing Board children. - 3.
+FACULTY AND STAFF CHILDREN: Children of full time faculty and full time instructional staff. - 3.
 SIBLINGS: Siblings of students currently enrolled - 4.
 OTHERS: All other eligible students

 If capacity of AFIA is insufficient to enroll all students who submit an application before the deadline, the School will use a lottery admissions process in order to assure all applicants an equal chance of gaining admission.